danielzakerifar/multimoduleproject/README.md

 # multimoduleproject
-this is a gradle multo modules project
+this is a simple gradle multi modules project by running that you can get a discout by getting the coupon